Yuma Prison LbNA #: 7536

 The box is in Yuma Territorial Prison State Historic Park in Yuma.
 From I-8 take Exit 1 to Giss Parkway.
 Follow brown signs to Yuma Territorial Prison State Historic Park.
 Park in the lot at end of entrance road.

 From the parking lot, walk down hill on the trail to the prison cemetery.
 Continue on the trail that goes along the south side and outside of the cemetery and go down to the grassy picnic area with ramada #14 in it.
 Look for three tall Palm Trees growing from the same spot; they are on the edge of the parking lot and grassy area.
-From those trees, go at about 190 degrees (from mag. north) for about 55 steps to the western most tree in a row of three Palo Verde Trees.
-From the west side of that tree, go at about 284 degrees for about 8 steps to a large pointed nearly vertical rock.
-The box is under the west side of this rock covered with some rocks and plant debris.
+From those trees, go at about 190 degrees (from mag. north) for about 55 steps to the eastern most (left) tree in a row of two Palo Verde Trees.
+From the south side of the trunk of that tree, go at about 164 degrees up slope for about 10 steps to a large slanting light-colored boulder.
+The box is deep under the north side of this rock covered with a rock and lots of plant debris.
 The box site is very visible and public; so please be very discreet when retrieving and rehiding the box.

 Enjoy the view of the Colorado River.
 If you have time, visit the interesting old prison and museum.